arbor-sim/arbor/doc/morphology.rst

 The tag meta-data attached to each sample is used to attach tags to segments.

 * Cable segments take the tag of the distal sample.
-* Spherical segments get the tag of the root samle.
+* Spherical segments get the tag of the root sample.

 The segments :ref:`above <morph-segment-fig>` are colored according to the tags in the :ref:`sample tree  <morph-stree-fig>`: tag 1 pink; tag 2 green; and tag 3 blue.